back

 If you’re trying to appeal to everyone, you’ll blend in with everyone.

 Premium brands stand out because they’re not trying to convince bargain hunters.
 They’re talking to people who value taste, quality, story, and status.
+Ask yourself: who is this really for?
+What do they want to feel when they pick this up?
+What other brands are they loyal to?

 Once you know that, your design, tone, and materials should mirror their world, not yours.

-Picture this: You’re not selling biscuits to budget shoppers.
+Picture this: you’re not selling biscuits to budget shoppers.
 You’re designing the pantry staple for someone who alphabetises their spices and buys wine with tasting notes.
 Talk to them.

 2. Dare to be different with your format